Battery Attorney in Jacksonville

 Cases that our Jacksonville attorneys see for simple battery most often include:

-3. Man and a woman dating but the crime does not constitute a domestic battery (for example no kids together and don’t live together).
+- A man and a woman are dating, but the crime does not constitute domestic battery (for example, they have no kids together and don’t live together).

-2. Pre-trial diversion – an opportunity for a first time offender to be diverted away from the criminal justice system and be given a chance to have the charges dropped, as long as community service is completed and fines/donation is made.
+- Pre-trial diversion – an opportunity for a first-time offender to be diverted away from the criminal justice system and be given a chance to have the charges dropped, as long as community service is completed and fines/donation is made.
 This is a contract with the State Attorney’s Office, upon completion of which, all charges are dropped.
 This option would also qualify for an expungement.

-3. A plea to a municipal ordinance – in Jacksonville, frequently we are able to negotiate a disposition to a municipal ordinance of “Fighting” which is a second-degree misdemeanor.
+- A plea to a municipal ordinance – in Jacksonville, frequently we are able to negotiate a disposition to a municipal ordinance of “Fighting,” which is a second-degree misdemeanor.
 This involves a minimum payment of court costs, less than $100.
-This option would qualify for a sealing, if there are no prior convictions.
+This option would qualify for a sealing if there are no prior convictions.

-4. A plea another state statute that would be less than a battery – sometimes it is possible to negotiate an amendment of the charge to an assault, breach of the peace of another state statute, that is second-degree misdemeanor, and look a lot better than battery.
+- A plea, another state statute that would be less than a battery – sometimes it is possible to negotiate an amendment of the charge to an assault, breach of the peace, or another state statute, which is a second-degree misdemeanor, and looks a lot better than battery.
 Again, as long as there is no conviction, this would qualify for a sealing.

-5. A plea to an actual Simple Battery – it is crucial to try to avoid entering a plea to any criminal offense, but if there are no defenses, you must ensure that there is not conviction, so the case can be sealed.
-In this option, usually there is probation, anger management classes, possibly a mental health evaluation or a TASC evaluation if alcohol is involved.
+- A plea to an actual Simple Battery – it is crucial to try to avoid entering a plea to any criminal offense, but if there are no defenses, you must ensure that there is no conviction, so the case can be sealed.
+In this option, usually there is probation, anger management classes, possibly a mental health evaluation, or a TASC evaluation if alcohol is involved.
 This is the most costly option.

 For more assistance regarding simple battery & other criminal defense options, contact our firm today!
 We can help with simple battery charges & other criminal charges in Florida.